Family Support & Child Welfare Services

-Southwest Human Development offers programs that provide parenting support and education so that parents/caregivers may best give their children the care and nurturing they need to thrive.
-Ultimately, such support also helps to prevent child abuse.
-These programs include:
+Southwest Human Development offers programs that provide parenting support and education so that parents and caregivers can best give their children the care and nurturing they need to thrive.

 - Healthy Families: An evidence-based home visitation program that supports pregnant women and families with newborns to promote child health and development, enhance parent-child relationships, improve school readiness and increase family self-sufficiency.

-Southwest Human Development provides an array of services designed to give children and their families or caregivers who are involved with the Department of Child Safety (DCS) the support, counseling and resources critical to the children’s well-being.
-Emphasis is placed on increasing the family’s protective factors to promote future safety and well-being of children.
-Services include the following:
+Southwest Human Development provides many services designed to give children and their parents/caregivers who are involved with the Department of Child Safety (or out-of-state child welfare organizations) the counseling and support that is critical to the children’s well-being.
+Emphasis is placed on increasing the family’s protective factors to improve their ability to provide for the safety and well-being of their children.